faizaakbar/ANNMINERvA/README.md

 Theano and Caffe, see the scripts here, but note that they have not been updated for the new batch processing system on the Wilson Cluster.

-* `Caffe/` - scripts and prototxts for running vertex finding using PBS and Slurm on the Wilson Cluster at Fermilab.
+* `Caffe/` - scripts and prototxts for running vertex finding.
-* `Lasagne/` - Theano and Lasagne code for the MINERvA nuclear targets vertex finder and PBS scripts and some logs for runs on the Wilson Cluster at Fermilab
-* `TensorFlow/` - TensorFlow code for the MINERvA nuclear targets vertex finder and some legacy run scripts.
+* `mnvtf/` - TensorFlow code for the MINERvA nuclear targets vertex finder and some legacy run scripts.
 * `archive/` - old code kept visible for reference.
 * `dset_visualize.py` - event display viewer that may consume HDF5 or TFRecord